civilservicelgbt/civilservicelgbt.github.io/_topics/mentoring.md

 {% else %}
 The next cohort of the Civil Service LGBT+ mentoring programme is open for registrations from {{ registration-open | date: "%-d %B %Y" }} until {{ registration-close | date: "%-d %B %Y" }}.

-If you miss the registration deadline, you won't be able to take part and you'll have to wait until the next round of the programme in 2025.
+If you miss the registration deadline, you won't be able to take part and you'll have to wait until the next round of the programme.

 **Registration is currently closed.**
 {% endif %}